Quick & Easy Breakfast Casserole Quiche Recipe

 Can I make this in a deep-dish pie plate?

-If you want to try it in a deep-dish plate, use a deep-dish refrigerated crust and add about 10 to 15 minutes to the baking time, checking with a toothpick every 5 minutes after the initial 40 minutes.
+For this recipe, a 9-inch pie plate is ideal.
+If you opt for a deep-dish plate, you’ll have more filling than one pie crust covers, and the custard will be a thicker layer that takes longer to cook through.
+If you want to experiment with a deep-dish plate, use a deep-dish refrigerated crust, and be sure to add 10 to 15 minutes to the baking time.
+Check with a toothpick every 5 minutes after the first 40 minutes.

 How many people does this serve?